lorenzozaccomer/iterative-multiplier/README.md

 # Iterative Multiplier

-Project for Electronic Calculators course.
+Project for Computer Design course.

 The goal was to design an iterative multiplier with two inputs, described in the VHDL language, with a 2-bit multiplier automatically synthesised by the synthesis tool and used to obtain the desired multiplier, first a 16-bit output unit and then a 64-bit unit, by parameterisation.